nickash2/Financial-Forecasting-MLP/README.md

 - [ ] Iteravely train each model and tune it w/ Optuna

 ## For next consoltation meeting (8th june)
-- [] How precicting over differnt time series affects network {drop data past the min batch ?} {binning issue}?
+- [ ] How precicting over differnt time series affects network {drop data past the min batch ?} {binning issue}?
+- [ ] We have to fix how we can keep track of each timeseries so we won't train on data that is between two timeseries

 # Useful Resources (feel free to add more)
 - https://machinelearningmastery.com/time-series-trends-in-python/